sentrid/ps-rust-actix-api/README.md

 const CERT: &'static str = "assets\\duckair.crt";
 ```

+## Docker images
+There are docker images for the final implementation of the project which live at https://hub.docker.com/repositories/duckairlines
+There are two images there.
+One for the API backend and one for the web interface.
+Below are the `pull` and `run` command lines for each.

+The Web API project docker image:
+`docker pull duckairlines/flight-plan:latest`
+`docker run -p 3000:3000 -p 3001:3001 duckairlines/flight-plan:latest`

+The Website front end poject docker image:
+`docker pull duckairlines/web-frontend:latest`
+`docker run -p 80:80 duckairlines/web-frontend:latest`

 ## More Examples
 Actix has a wealth of examples to continue developing the project.
 They can be found at this GitHub link: https://github.com/actix/examples